 It seems fair to say that as the world has matured and advanced through technological innovation, our sense of time has shifted.
 That’s not necessarily a bad thing, but it is evident that we’ve started to demand activities, that we once endured without questioning, to be faster and more adaptable to what suits our modern needs.
-Whereas, in the past, we used to put up with grocery store lineups or cook meals and make drinks that took hours and dozens of ingredients and equipment, we now use the Internet to discover ways to cut down the time it takes.
+Whereas, in the past, we used to put up with grocery store lineups or cook meals and make drinks that took hours and dozens of ingredients and equipment, we now have websites like mommyexpectations.com to discover ways to cut down the time it takes.

 Of course, this mentality extends to many things, not just the dining experience.
 For example, individuals can buy followers on social media platforms like Instagram, reducing the time it takes to build their following, while online gamblers can use fast payout casinos, which means their withdrawals are processed within minutes, and they can receive their money within 48 hours.
 The Internet has led to this shift since individuals can read articles and watch videos on websites like The Verge, which offers advice on how to build your Instagram following, and gamblers can read a Bonus.ca article about fast payout casinos, for example.
 Everything is fast-paced and on-the-go.
 Similarly, when it comes to the food and beverage industry, we’ve seen a transition to people wanting food and drinks with fewer ingredients due to the ease of creation and consumption.
 Another major innovation of the past few years has been the introduction of zero proof and low-to-no-ABV liquors, to cater to a group that is increasingly choosing to abstain from alcohol.